Phone case netiquette for protection of mobile devices you use a lot from stuff you know happens to break them with 2 network etiquette tips.

-Phone case netiquette for mobile protection.
+Protection with phone case netiquette.
 Millennials, students, and worker phone owners of a certain type.
 Hard cover cases for expensive phones.
 Tablets with wireless calling.
-Large smartphones with mobile network operator services.
+Large smartphones with Mobile Network Operator (MNO) services.
 Small expensive mobile phones.
 It follows, big devices are easily dropped.
 Takes time to replace broken electronics.
-We need phone service.
-Sometimes we cannot afford to replace expensive devices.
+You need phone service.
+Sometimes you cannot afford to replace expensive devices.

 Use of a protective case for smartphones is necessary.
-Wherever we carry mobile devices.
+Wherever you carry mobile devices.
 Use phone cases in transit.
-Taking phones out of our pockets.
+Taking phones out of your pockets is known to cause drops.
 Using them while standing.
 Not so much at home.

 First, safer computing is always advised.
 So, a case to carry big mobile helps.
 Protection provides freedom from harm.
 Next, saves us from a broken device.
 Then, a useful accessory many people need or want.
 Given, proper netiquette to use protection in principle.